-Interestingly, Apple’s top patent segment is cybersecurity, which has seen 533 patents since 2009.
-The next most common parent focus was AR/VR (253 patents), followed by autonomous vehicles (72).
+Interestingly, Apple’s top patent segment is cybersecurity, which has seen 533 patents betwee 2009 and late 2017.
+The next most common patent focus was AR/VR (253 patents), followed by autonomous vehicles (72).

 In comparison, only a small share of patents (22) have focused on artificial intelligence.

-The fact that Apple has fallen behind on its AI patent portfolio is highlighted by a comparison of AI-related patents among the Big 5 global tech companies (those with the largest market caps).
+The fact that Apple has fallen behind on its AI patent portfolio is highlighted by a comparison of AI-related patents among the Big 5 global tech companies.

 Apple’s big bet on augmented reality

 Today, FaceID, which unlocks the iPhone X by spraying thousands of infrared light rays to recognize a user’s face, is the iPhone X’s hottest new feature.

 But this direction was clear in retrospect when looking at patents.
 Apple has 5 patent grants and 2 outstanding applications for patents in facial recognition dating back to 2015.
 In addition, it acquired facial-tracking software maker Faceshift back in 2015.

 Likewise, Apple obtained at least two patents in 2017 that in retrospect seem key for iPhone X screen innovations: one for reducing the border area of the device, and another one for embedding a fingerprint sensor in the display.